Novak Djokovic’s historic US Open run now faces a problem he created

 Having defeated Taylor Fritz shortly before midnight in New York on Tuesday, Djokovic will have an extra day to prepare for facing Alcaraz in his semi-final.
 With Djokovic expecting to go the distance against the Spaniard, it could be decisive.
 He arrived at his semi-finals against Sinner at the French Open and Wimbledon with his tank emptied by his previous efforts, while his body let him down at the semi-final stage against Alexander Zverev at the Australian Open, leading to his retirement after one set.

 By then, Djokovic had prevailed against Alcaraz in four sets of their Melbourne quarter-final.
 Their meeting in New York will be the next chapter in their inter-generational rivalry, with Djokovic leading the head-to-head with five wins to three.
-That includes the last two, the Australian Open quarter-final in January where Alcaraz admitted to losing his concentration after leading by a set, and the Olympics final last July where Djokovic produced an all-time performance to complete the career golden slam.
+That includes the last two, the Australian Open quarter-final in January, where Alcaraz admitted to losing his concentration after leading by a set, and the Olympics final last July, where Djokovic produced an all-time classic performance to complete the career golden slam.

 The lesson Alcaraz took from his Australian Open defeat to Djokovic also adds to the challenge facing the 38-year-old.
 After Djokovic limped off the court a set down, Alcaraz said he made a “big mistake” in thinking the match was over and losing his intensity, as his opponent then rallied from behind.
 His growing maturity on the court means it is unlikely Alcaraz will fall for the same trick again.
 “How you show the opponents how you feel is really important,” Alcaraz said after beating Jiri Lehecka.
 He will have learned that Djokovic is always dangerous, even if the physical signs suggest otherwise.